murraywilliams/mern-shopping-list/README.md

-# Project Title

-Shopping List using the MERN stack
+# Shopping List using the MERN stack

-## Project Overview

 This project was built using CRA on the client side and Node, Express and Mongo on the backend.
 It also uses Redux to manage state across the application.